oznogon/gattaibushido-public/rules/06_appendices.md

 **Positions:** the different locations in the final form where the robos slot in
 **Push:** the core action of a Throwdown, in which a card is played to beat the last-played card
 **Razed:** a Location that has been Razed cannot be used in play, and must be rebuilt
-**Red:** one of three special expendable pools of assistance powers the Pilots can access while exploring play
 **Round:** one of three stages of robot-on-monster action during Robo Rumbles
 **Rumble:** the full-on Final Form vs Big Giant Monster battle system
 **Scene:** the loose structure block of this game's story-telling; an event at a place at a time